DEFRA/epr-backend/docs/architecture/discovery/pepr-hld.md

 #### `GET /v1/organisations/{id}`

 Used to retrieve an organisation by ID for Operators to view the sites, materials & accreditations associated with the organisation.

+Registrations can be cancelled, Accreditations can be cancelled/suspended.

+Cancelled registrations will result in changed permissions for PRNs and no reporting requirements Cancelled/Suspended accreditations will result in changed permissions for PRNs and different reporting requirements.

 ### Summary Logs